KaungZinLin/PyPrime/README.md

 6. Find LCF (Lowest Common Factors) of two Numbers.

 HUGE THANKS FOR USING THIS APP!
-© Copyright 2023 unResolved.
+© Copyright 2024 Sourdome.
 Do not Distribute!